PrefectHQ/prefect/docs/ui/deployments.md

 Selecting the **Run** button starts an ad-hoc flow run for the deployment.

-Selecting the slider next to a deployment pauses the run schedule for the deployment, if the deployment specifies a schedule.
+Selecting the toggle next to a deployment pauses the run schedule for the deployment, if the deployment specifies a schedule.

 The button next to the slider provides commands to copy the deployment ID or delete the deployment.